Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Sneak.md

 While not wearing any Heavy Armor, adjusts your skill to behave as if you had an extra 15 points in it.
 Stacks with similar effects.

 {: .note}
-Note: Does nothing to change your audible noise.
+Does nothing to change your audible noise when spell casting or running.

 ---